dannyrowlands/pb-test/README.md

 Relationships will be defined at the data model level.
 This then allows the me to quickly and easily utilise these relationships via shorthand statements within the application.

-The API side of it I will build manually.
+The API architecture I will build manually.
 However Laravel does already come with a pre setup API layer with all authentication built right into the framework out of the box.
 This allows secure routes to be set up with minimal coding.
 Again saving a lot of programming and testing time.
+This will alow me to interact with the API without the need for bespoke verification.
+For a production API (or given more time on this) where external users would be calling the endpoints I would utilise Laravel's Jetstream module that allows creation of 'teams' with 'members'.
+The teams can be used as clients and the API access would then be verfied using a client token and and the client ID.

 Front end will be done utilising NPM and Vue JS.